shunak/gocrud/README.md

 # gocrud

-This is a simple go CRUD application, connected with
+This is a simple go CRUD application, connected with Google Cloud SQL

+Under development...
 Now Editing...